bairblog/bairblog.github.io/_posts/2023-07-10-stepwise-ssl.md

 <hr>

-*This post is based on [the paper](https://arxiv.org/abs/2110.03922) “On the Stepwise Nature of Self-Supervised Learning," which is joint work with Maksis Knutins, Liu Ziyin, Daniel Geisz, and Joshua Albrecht.
+*This post is based on the paper [“On the Stepwise Nature of Self-Supervised Learning"](https://arxiv.org/abs/2110.03922), which is joint work with Maksis Knutins, Liu Ziyin, Daniel Geisz, and Joshua Albrecht.
 This blogpost is cross-posted [here](https://generallyintelligent.com/research/ssl_stepwise/).
 We'd be delighted to field your questions or comments.*